 This article was written in partnership with Bloomberg Media Studios.
-It is an interview with Pat Byrne, CEO, GE Digital.
+It is an interview with Pat Byrne, Chief Executive Officer, GE Onshore Wind.
+Pat previously served as CEO, GE Digital.

 Let’s explore how your products function as the brains for a variety of industries, starting with the power industry.
 How does upgrading the power grid help renewable sources of power, with lower carbon footprints, expand their markets?